codedby-tomisin-dev/beadify-cli/README.md

 This is ideal during development when the CLI is not yet packaged.

 ### Packaged Mode
-Once the CLI is built and bundled, follow these steps to deploy an application:
+Once the CLI is built and bundled, navigate to the directory of a project and:
 ```bash
 /path/to/build/beads {COMMAND}
 ```